exosky7/Origin_Hackathon/README.md

 If the frontend is served from another port, update the FastAPI CORS configuration accordingly.

+### MAKE SURE TO LOAD THE SAMPLE DATA INTO AN SQL TABLE CALLED 'payment_thing' into a table called 'ledger_data' BEFORE TRYING OUT THE PROGRAM

 ## Troubleshooting

 ### `OPTIONS /api/submit 400 Bad Request`